+ARTHOLE HI.-Section 1.

-ARTICLE III.-Section 1.
-1. The judicial power of the Confederate States shall be vested in one Superior Court, and in such inferior courts as the Congress may from time to time ordain and establish.
-The judges, both of the Supreme and inferior courts, shall hold their offices during good behavior, and shall, at stated times, receive for their services a compensation, which shall not be diminished during their continuance in office.
+1. The judicial power of the Confederate States shall twested in one Supreme Court, and in such inferior courts the Congress may from time to time ordain and establish.
+The judges, both of the Supreme and inferior courts, shi bold their offices during good behavior, and shall, at statitimes, receive for their services a compensation, who shall not be diminished during their continuance in office.